MaayanLab/clustergrammer-docs/docs/interacting_with_viz.rst

 ======================
 Prior knowledge about our system can be represented as categories in a heatmap.
 For instance, columns may represent cell lines and our categories may represent their tissue.
 Overlaying categories on our heatmap can help us understand the relationship between prior knowledge and the structures we find in our data (e.g. clusters).
 For instance, we may find that columns with the same category (e.g. the same tissue) cluster near each other based on the underlying data (e.g. gene expression) and we can conclude that the prior knowledge agrees with clusters identified in a data-driven manner.
 Similarly, we can explore how categories are re-distributed when the matrix is :ref:`reordered <row_col_reordering>`.
 We can also use categories to overlay numerical information (e.g. duration of drug treatment of a cell line) and ask similar questions.
 Please see :ref:`matrix_format_io` for more information on how to encode categories into your data.

-Row or column categories are represented by an extra column or row, respectively, of colored category-cells underneath the row or column labels.
+Row or column categories are represented by an extra column or row, respectively, of colored category-cells underneath the row or column labels (see screenshot below).
 Categories can be of type string or value (see :ref:`matrix_format_io`): each string-type category has a different color while each value-type category ahas a different opacity.
 The categories also have titles positioned adjacent to the category-cells.

 .. figure:: _static/categories.png
   :width: 400px
   :align: center
   :alt: Categories

   A subset of column categories are shown above.
-In this example columns have two categories, Category and Gender, which are depicted as colored cells under the column labels
+In this example columns have two categories, 'Category' and 'Gender', which are depicted as colored cells under the column labels

 **Interacting with Categories**

-Mousing over a category will show the category name in a tooltip and highlight the instances of this category (while also dimming the instances of the other categories) to facilitate visualization of a specific category.
-Double-clicking a category title will reorder the matrix based on this category, which can be useful for getting an overview of all categories.
+Mousing over a category will show the category name in a tooltip and highlight the instances of this category (while also dimming the instances of the other categories) to facilitate visualization of a specific category (see screenshot below).
+Double-clicking a category-title will reorder the matrix based on this category, which can be useful for getting an overview of all categories.
 Mousing over a dendrogram cluster will also show a breakdown of the rows/columns in a cluster based on their categories.

 .. figure:: _static/category_interaction.png
   :width: 900px